I Am A Columbia Nurse: Kenrick Cato '08 '14

-The Office of Alumni Relations and the Office of Career Development host periodic panel discussions with recent alumni entitled Real Talk: An informal chat about life after Columbia.
-Graduates are invited back to provide insights on topics such as job hunting, preparing for the NCLEX, student loan repayment and more.
+The Office of Alumni Relations and the Office of Career Development host periodic panel discussions for students.
+Graduates are invited back to provide insights on topics such as job hunting, life after Columbia, student loan repayment and more.

 Become a Nurse Preceptor